 - Intel Math Kernel Library

-As with Intel Parallel Studio, there are slightly distinct usage patterns to access the Intel oneAPI compilers on Windows vs. Linux.
+There are slightly distinct usage patterns to access Intel oneAPI compilers on Windows vs. Mac/Linux.

 On Windows a Start menu shortcut for a oneAPI command prompt is installed.
 CMake et al should just find the Intel compiler when in the oneAPI command prompt.
 Otherwise run setvars.bat as per oneAPI documentation.